Arlington Soccer Club Select Team Tryouts

 Do all players need to attend tryouts?

-If your child is currently in pre-K, kindergarten, or 1st grade, there are no tryouts.
+Players who wish to be considered for a select team for the following academic year must attend tryouts.
+If your child is currently in pre-K, kindergarten, or 1st grade, there are no tryouts and no select teams.

 If your player does not want to be considered for a select team, they do not need to attend tryouts.
 All 3rd and 4th grade players who do not make a select team or attend tryouts will be placed on a team in our vibrant in-town program.
 All 5th grade players and above who do not make a select team or attend tryouts will be placed on a non-select BAYS travel team.